What can I do if my employer is committing workers compensation fraud?

 Answer:

-The subcontractor acting as a self-employed individual is not an employee of the general contractor and has no coverage as long as he is not working as an employee.
-To determine whether an individual is an employee or subcontractor, the following factors should be considered:
+It's important to differentiate between employees and subcontractors.
+A subcontractor is not considered an employee of the general contractor and does not require coverage, provided they are not working as an employee.
+To determine if someone is an employee or subcontractor, consider the following factors:

-(a) The right to control the conduct of the work;
+• The right to control how the work is done

-(g) The freedom to offer services to other entities.
+• The freedom to offer services to others

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.